Sanshain/graphql-types-generator/README.md

    <summary>
       <h3>Should I throw codegen in the trash?</h3> - <h3>No, I wouldn't do that</h3>
    </summary>
-   It has a rich ecosystem, community, a set of plugins and support.
-In addition, in some cases it does a better job of identifying types from the server.
-Therefore, I  think that this thing fully deserves a place among the developer's tools and it is not worth throwing it out.
-However, as my practice has shown, even he is not omnipotent when the server does not provide some types.
-And here the use of `graphql-types-generator` may be alternative solution
+   It has a rich ecosystem, a community, a set of plugins and support.
+Therefore, I think that in any case it is worth remembering about it and in some cases, maybe it may turn out to be a more suitable tool.
 </details>